MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/ns-d3d12-d3d12_command_signature_desc.md

 ### -field ByteStride

-Specifies the size of each argument of a command signature, in bytes.
+Specifies the size of each command in the drawing buffer, in bytes.

 ### -field NumArgumentDescs